Anyone's death diminishes me,

 John Gibson, 2023, co-founded Denton Design, worked at Imagine, Psygnosis, Warthog, Sony

-H. R. Giger, 2014, artist on Alien series and other films that became games
+H. R. Giger, 2014, artist on Alien series and the Dark Seed games

 Stewart Gilray, 2022, Psygnosis and Bullfrog programmer who later founded Just Add Water